Why United Parcel Service (UPS) Outpaced the Stock Market Today

-United Parcel Service (UPS) closed the most recent trading day at $98.08, moving +0.74% from the previous trading session.
-This change outpaced the S&P 500's 0.58% gain on the day.
-Elsewhere, the Dow saw an upswing of 0.51%, while the tech-heavy Nasdaq appreciated by 0.81%.
+United Parcel Service (UPS) closed the most recent trading day at $99.31, moving +1.08% from the previous trading session.
+The stock's change was more than the S&P 500's daily gain of 0.09%.

-Shares of the package delivery service have appreciated by 1.88% over the course of the past month, underperforming the Transportation sector's gain of 4.26% and the S&P 500's gain of 4.61%.
+Coming into today, shares of the package delivery service had gained 2.46% in the past month.
+In that same time, the Transportation sector gained 7.55%, while the S&P 500 gained 7.21%.

-The investment community will be paying close attention to the earnings performance of United Parcel Service in its upcoming release.
-The company's upcoming EPS is projected at $1.57, signifying a 12.29% drop compared to the same quarter of the previous year.
-At the same time, our most recent consensus estimate is projecting a revenue of $20.84 billion, reflecting a 4.51% fall from the equivalent quarter last year.
+Market participants will be closely following the financial results of United Parcel Service in its upcoming release.
+The company's earnings per share (EPS) are projected to be $1.57, reflecting a 12.29% decrease from the same quarter last year.
+Meanwhile, our latest consensus estimate is calling for revenue of $20.84 billion, down 4.51% from the prior-year quarter.

 Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of $7.08 per share and revenue of $87.37 billion.
 These totals would mark changes of -8.29% and -4.06%, respectively, from last year.

-Investors should also take note of any recent adjustments to analyst estimates for United Parcel Service.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.
+Investors should also pay attention to any latest changes in analyst estimates for United Parcel Service.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has witnessed a 1.78% decrease.
-At present, United Parcel Service boasts a Zacks Rank of #3 (Hold).
+The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has shifted 1.78% downward.
+Right now, United Parcel Service possesses a Zacks Rank of #3 (Hold).

-Looking at its valuation, United Parcel Service is holding a Forward P/E ratio of 13.75.
-This expresses no noticeable deviation compared to the average Forward P/E of 13.75 of its industry.
+Investors should also note United Parcel Service's current valuation metrics, including its Forward P/E ratio of 13.87.
+Its industry sports an average Forward P/E of 13.87, so one might conclude that United Parcel Service is trading at no noticeable deviation comparatively.

-Investors should also note that UPS has a PEG ratio of 1.71 right now.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-As the market closed yesterday, the Transportation - Air Freight and Cargo industry was having an average PEG ratio of 1.71.
+Investors should also note that UPS has a PEG ratio of 1.72 right now.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Transportation - Air Freight and Cargo industry currently had an average PEG ratio of 1.72 as of yesterday's close.

 The Transportation - Air Freight and Cargo industry is part of the Transportation sector.
-With its current Zacks Industry Rank of 91, this industry ranks in the top 37% of all industries, numbering over 250.
+This group has a Zacks Industry Rank of 90, putting it in the top 37% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report